Components inputs

 Input

-Single-line text input field with support for various input types (text, email, password, number, tel, url).
-Includes label, placeholder, validation, and data binding capabilities.
+Single‑line text input field that supports multiple HTML input types (text, email, password, number, tel, url).
+It provides a label, optional placeholder, validation options, and data‑binding capabilities.

 Input

-Single-line text input field with support for various input types (text, email, password, number, tel, url).
-Includes label, placeholder, validation, and data binding capabilities.
+Single‑line text input field that supports multiple HTML input types (text, email, password, number, tel, url).
+It provides a label, optional placeholder, validation options, and data‑binding capabilities.

 Use Cases